chrisjim316/freeCodeCamp-/Video Challenge Progress Tracker/README.md

   - shows load time for each feature on the page
 * Chrome Dev Tools: Sources
   - debugging purposes (ex: setting breakpoints)
+* Chrome Dev Tools: Timeline
+  - this panel lets you record and analyze all the activity in your application as it runs
+  - it sets the recorded data up in small, detailed logs

 [Full map](https://www.freecodecamp.org/map) of the FCC curriculum.